 From time to time at Peter Staunton Interior Design we stumble upon one thing while in pursuit of another, this springs to mind when staying at the Andaz hotel, this hotel is surrounded by a city known for its innovation and creativity.

 Designed by Marcel Wanders who has been dubbed by the New York Times as the ‘Lady Gaga of Design’.
 Marcel has created a hotel with both edginess and the homely feel of a cosy Amsterdam canal house.
-The entrance hall starts with miniature doors and the most amazing chequerboard tables which we are intending to showcase in the window of our Design Studio.
+The entrance hall starts with miniature doors and amazing chequerboard tables which we are intending to showcase in the window of our Design Studio.

 The three giant porcelain looking bells that hang over the check-in desks and the tulip chairs really do add to the Alice in Wonderland feel to this hotel.
 Marcel has certainly made design his mission at the Andaz Hotel.